 Following a series of recent issues with Ticketfly properties, we’ve determined that Ticketfly has been the target of a cyber incident.
 Out of an abundance of caution, we have taken all Ticketfly systems temporarily offline as we continue to look into the issue.
 We are working to bring our systems back online as soon as possible.
 Please check back later.

 Interestingly, Motherboard and the alleged hacker exchanged emails.
 “The hacker claimed to have warned Ticketfly of a vulnerability that allowed them to take control of ‘all database’ for Ticketfly and its website.
 The hacker said they asked for 1 bitcoin to share the details of the vulnerability but did not get a reply.
-The hacker shared what appears to be two emails between him and a series of Ticketfly employees in which the hacker mentions the vulnerability,” reports Franceschi-Bicchierai.
+[Later on] the hacker shared what appears to be two emails between him and a series of Ticketfly employees in which the hacker mentions the vulnerability,” reports Franceschi-Bicchierai.